7 Solutions to Fix Windows Detected a Hard Disk Problem

 Step 5: Tick off Disabled and click on OK.

-Note: In most cases, this is not a solution we would like to recommend because having the feature that warns users of potential drive risks is central to keeping your disk healthy.
+Note: In most cases, this is not a solution we would like to recommend because having a feature that warns users of potential drive risks is central to keeping your disk healthy.
 If your hard drive is experiencing an issue, disabling the error message will definitely worsen the situation.
 Make sure the error message is completely wrong before disabling it.

 This article lays out how to tackle the error of Windows detected a hard disk problem and comprises everything that you need to know related to this error; however, we strongly recommend you not to hurry for fixing the hard disk error before making sure whether you have the important data stored on it, at least, retrieve the data before everything goes wrong.
 After that, use any solutions mentioned above to get everything right!
-Remember backup your data first.
+Remember to backup your data first.

 Previous ArticleHow To Copy Text From Screenshot Summary: The error message Windows detected a hard disk problem is a more or less common problem that many users...